How To Get PR In UK After Study

 Tips For Success

-• Planning ahead and understanding the requirements early on: You must understand the PR requirements and plan your application accordingly.
-This way, you can gather the necessary information and documents on time.
+• Planning and understanding the requirements early on: You must understand the PR requirements and plan your application accordingly.
+This will allow you to gather the necessary information and documents on time.

 • Building a strong case through relevant work experience and qualifications: You should achieve relevant work experience before applying for a PR to show that you can contribute to the UK society.